-A Family in Bloom Adoption has experience with an active adoption program in Jamaica.
+A Family in Bloom Adoption has an active adoption program in Jamaica.
 Our agency’s main Jamaican case manager is based in the country.
 Attorneys are not needed for the adoption process from Jamaica.

 All adoptions in Jamaica are determined and overseen by a centralized governmental entity, the Child Protection and Family Services Agency (CPFSA), previously known as the Child Development Agency or CDA.
 Children available for adoption reside in children’s homes located throughout the island.
 According to CPFSA personnel, children’s homes include a disproportionate number of children that are not available for adoption.
 Those that are available for adoption meet the criteria set forth by the Jamaican authorities that will ensure that proper child investigations have occurred and whose biological parents’ rights can be legally terminated.